5 Health Benefits Of Eating Turkey During Pregnancy

 1. Is cooked turkey breast safe during pregnancy?

-Yes, turkey breast may be safe during pregnancy, provided it is cooked at an internal temperature of 165°F (4).
+Yes, turkey breast could be one of the safe foods to eat during pregnancy, provided it is cooked at an internal temperature of 165°F (4).
 A food thermometer can be used to check the internal temperature of cooked meat.
 Also, do not eat it every day.
 It is okay to eat in moderation and occasionally.

 2. Can you eat turkey burgers while pregnant?